top of page

 Lighting Design

-Malten has maintained a long-standing collaboration with New International Encounter (NIE), designing lighting for productions including Hansel and Gretel, The Snow Queen, Snow White, I Will Be Everything, and Beauty and the Beast.
-NIE’s Snow White and Beauty and the Beast were presented at the New Victory Theater on 42nd Street in New York.
-In 2022 she lit A Grand Soft Day, a collaboration between NIE director Alex Byrne and Marc Mac Lochlainn of Branar Téatar in Ireland, which toured successfully throughout Ireland and the UK.
+In 2022 she lit A Grand Soft Day, a collaboration between NIE director Alex Byrne and Marc Mac Lochlainn of Branar Téatar in Ireland, which toured successfully throughout Ireland, the UK and the US.

 Over the course of her career, Malten has assisted on productions and international transfers to London, Naples, Valencia, Tokyo, and Vienna, collaborating with renowned lighting designers including Jennifer Tipton, Chris Akerlind, David Finn, Steve Strawbridge, and Christophe Forey.
 Most recently, she assisted Jennifer Tipton on the West End production of To Kill a Mockingbird at the Gielgud Theatre in London, and previously worked with Christophe Forey on the European tour of Norma starring Cecilia Bartoli.